 Ramón Baez joined the boards of Kaiser Foundation Health Plan, Inc. and Kaiser Foundation Hospitals in April 2016.
-He is a member of the Community Health Committee and the Governance, Accountability, and Nominating Committee.
+He serves as chair of the Community Health Committee and is a member of the Governance, Accountability, and Nominating Committee.

 Baez retired from Hewlett Packard Enterprise in October 2016 where he served as the senior vice president, customer evangelist, and advocate for Hewlett Packard Enterprise.
 In this role, Baez championed customer centricity.
 HPE believes in relationships to drive the company’s business.
 He advised customers and partners through frank peer-to-peer discussions on how to make and implement decisions about emerging digital technologies in their operations, products, and business models; which will have a positive impact in the marketplace.